MissMeriel/inference_engine/study_1/README.md

 ## Output:

-Invariant output is organized for improved readability in drone_outfilehoriz.csv as described in the toplevel [README](../README.md).
+Invariant output is organized for improved readability in ./drone_outfilehoriz.csv.
+Layout is as described in the toplevel [README](../README.md).